dylburger/dev-to-posts/street-cleaning-calendar-reminders.md

 Even in the early versions of this project, when I was taking pictures of street signs, I used [iOS Shortcuts](https://support.apple.com/guide/shortcuts/welcome/ios) to kick off the automation from my iPhone.

 Shortcuts provides a "no code" programming environment for your iPhone.
-You can use it to retrieve your current (lat, long), take pictures, make HTTP requests, trigger actions in other iPhone apps, and more.
+You can use it to retrieve your current location, take pictures, make HTTP requests, trigger actions in other iPhone apps, and more.
 They even allow for basic flow control (if / then statements, for loops, and more).
 And they provide a way to prompt a user to select an option from a list. **So I used the DataSF API to find the closest streets and their cleaning schedules, then let the user choose the right one**.

 End-to-end, here's how the automation works: